Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Analysis

-Quantifying the impacts of shaping real and reactive power on the cost and discomfort objectives is necessary to assess the feasibility of joint LS of $P$ and $Q$.
-Therefore, in this subsection, we analyze the effects of $O_1$ (real power privacy) and $O_2$ (reactive power privacy) on $O_3$ (cost) and $O_4$ (discomfort) in comparison to their stand alone optimal values $O_3^*$ and $O_4^*$.
+Quantifying the impact of shaping real and reactive power on the cost and discomfort objectives is necessary to assess the feasibility of real and reactive LS.
+Therefore, we analyze the effects of optimizing $O_1$ (real power privacy) and $O_2$ (reactive power privacy) on $O_3$ (cost) and $O_4$ (discomfort) in comparison to their stand-alone optimal values $O_3^\ast$ and $O_4^\ast$.

 The results for three cases (case 4, case 5, and case 6), in which cost and discomfort weights are set to 1, are presented in Table~\ref{tab:table5}.
-It is observed that shaping both $P$ and $Q$ (case 6) increases the cost and discomfort of the consumer more than shaping only the real power (case 4) or shaping only the reactive power (case 5).
-This is an expected behavior, as the privacy objectives are, intrinsically, conflicting with the cost and comfort objectives.
-However, the increase in the cost in case 6 is less than $8\%$ when compared to cost increases for cases 4 and 5.
+It is observed that simultaneously shaping real and reactive power (case 6) increases the cost and discomfort of consumers more than shaping only real power (case 4) or shaping only reactive power (case 5) does.
+This is an expected behavior, as the privacy objectives are, intrinsically, conflicting with the cost and discomfort objectives.
+However, the rate of increase in cost in case 6 is less than $8\%$ when compared to the cost values in cases 4 and 5.
 This is a modest compromise when compared to more than $50\%$ decrease in the MI (i.e., more than twofold increase in privacy) as can be observed in Fig.~\ref{fig:fig2} and Table~\ref{tab:table4}.
-Similarly, in case 6 the increase in discomfort is less than $20\%$ when compared to discomfort values for cases 4 and 5.
-This is a mild sacrifice for a significant increase in privacy, especially when the discomfort in~\eqref{eq:o4} increases geometrically (i.e., if linearly increasing penalty coefficients were adopted, the increase in discomfort could be significantly lower).
+Similarly, in case 6, the increase in discomfort is less than $20\%$ when compared to the discomfort values for cases 4 and 5.
+This can be regarded as an acceptable sacrifice for a significant increase in privacy, especially when considering the fact that the discomfort objective in~\eqref{eq:o4} is a geometrically increasing function.